Israel launches airstrikes on Yemen a day after Houthi rebels strike Israeli airport

 Houthi rebels have fired at Israel since the war with Gaza began on Oct.
 7, 2023.
 The missiles have mostly been intercepted, although some have penetrated Israel’s missile defense systems, causing damage.
 Israel has struck back against the rebels in Yemen.

-The Israeli military said it targeted the Hodeida port on Monday because Houthi rebels were using it to receive weapons and military equipment from Iran.
-Rebel-held Hodeida, about 145 kilometers (90 miles) southwest of the capital of Sanaa, has been key for food shipments into Yemen as its decade-long war has gone on.
+The Israeli military said it targeted the Hodeida port because Houthi rebels were using it to receive weapons and military equipment from Iran.
+Rebel-held Hodeida, about 145 kilometers (90 miles) southwest of the capital Sanaa, has been key for food shipments into Yemen as its decade-long war continues.

-Israel has struck Yemen, and specifically the port city of Hodeida, multiple times before.
-Israel previously struck Hodeida and its oil infrastructure in July after a Houthi drone attack killed one person and wounded 10 in Tel Aviv.
+Israel has struck Yemen, and specifically the port city of Hodeida, multiple times.
+It previously struck Hodeida and its oil infrastructure in July after a Houthi drone attack killed one person and wounded 10 in Tel Aviv.
 In September, Israel struck Hodeida again, killing at least four people after a rebel missile targeted Israel’s Ben Gurion airport as Prime Minister Benjamin Netanyahu was arriving back to the country.
 In December, Israeli strikes killed at least nine people in Hodeida.
-The Houthis have launched multiple missiles towards Israel in the past week.
+The Houthis have launched multiple missiles toward Israel in the past week.

 Magdy reported from Cairo.
-Associated Press writers Tara Copp and Lolita Baldor contributed from Washington, DC.
+Associated Press writers Tara Copp and Lolita Baldor contributed from Washington.

 Melanie Lidman,Samy Magdy, The Associated Press